rengler33/rengler33/README.md

 ## Hi :) 👋

 I'm a software engineer who loves to code with python.

-I have a young blog [here](https://www.rkengler.com) where I'm attempting to learn in public.
+Currently learning Elixir.

 ## Projects